bmelim/Portainer_Templates/README.md

 ### Prerequisites

-1. A server/NAS with docker installed
+1. A server/NAS with docker installed.
-2. A Portainer setup.
+2. A Portainer-CE setup.

 *Want something we don't have?
 Make an issue and we'll work on adding it*

 ### Installing

-1. Login to your portainer setup go to settings
+1. Login to your Portainer setup go to settings
-2. Enable Use external templates
+2. Go to:  Application settings > App Templates
 3. Add the url: `https://raw.githubusercontent.com/xneo1/portainer_templates/master/Template/template.json` then go to app templates and hit refresh at the top.

 ### Information
 All templates are already configured to bind mount to various places on your drive.
-This branch works without the need for OMV.
-The following folders are all created in /portainer/
+The following folders are all created in **/portainer/**

 * **Files** - General file storage.
   * **AppData** - Subfolder where application data (unrelated to served data) is stored.